learnlatex/learnlatex.github.io/en/lesson-04.md

 Experiment with different sectioning levels.
 Try using `\documentclass{report}` instead of `\documentclass{article}` and adding `\chapter` commands.
 How do they look?
-Try out `\paragraph` and (even) `\subparagraph` to see they work: as standard they _don't_ add numbers.
+Try out `\paragraph` and (even) `\subparagraph` to see they work: by default, they _don't_ add numbers.

 Make some lists, and nest one list inside another.
 How does the format of the numbers or markers change?
-You can only go to four levels with standard LaTeX, but more than four nestings tends to be a bad sign anyway!
+You can only go to four levels with standard LaTeX, but more than four nested lists tends to be a bad sign anyway!